scala-ide/scala-worksheet/README.md

 * the plugin itself
 * the `plugin.tests` fragment
+* the plugin's runtime library (needed for producing the worksheet's output)
 * an Eclipse feature
 * an Eclipse source feature
 * an Eclipse update-site